On the Convergence of Multicalibration Gradient Boosting: Preliminaries and Problem Setup

 where $\otimes$ denotes the Kronecker product\footnote{For any two vectors $u\in \mathbb{R}^m$ and $v\in \mathbb{R}^k$, $u\otimes v = (u_1 v^\top, \ldots, u_m v^\top)^\top \in \mathbb{R}^{mk}$.} and $p = mk$, and let

 \paragraph{The Multicalibration Boosting Framework.}

-We analyze the class of \emph{multicalibration gradient boosting} algorithms \cite{mcgrad,jin2025discretizationfree}.
+We analyze the class of \emph{multicalibration gradient boosting} algorithms \citep{mcgrad,jin2025discretizationfree}.
 Unlike standard boosting, these methods dynamically update the feature space at every round by including the model's current prediction.
-The procedure is formalized in Algorithm~\ref{alg:mc}: at round $t$, the algorithm fits an ensemble of weak learners to the residuals $y-f_t$, using the features augmented by $f_t$.
+The procedure is formalized in Algorithm~\ref{alg:mc}: at round $t$, the algorithm fits an ensemble of weak learners by minimizing the loss $\mathcal{L}:\mathbb{R}^2\rightarrow \mathbb{R}$ over $\theta\in\mathbb{R}^p$ (the weak-learner coefficients), with features augmented by $f_t$ (equivalent to fitting residuals $y-f_t$ for squared loss).

 The candidate predictor at round $t$ is rescaled by a weight $w_t$ to obtain the predictor for round $t+1$.
 By default $w_t = 1$ (no rescaling).
 We also consider relaxed rescaling weights following a fixed schedule and adaptive rescaling weights depending on prediction values; see Section~\ref{sec:extensions} for details.